openpsi-project/ReaLHF/docs/source/impl.rst

 <https://github.com/openpsi-project/ReaLHF/tree/main/realhf/base/constants.py>`_.
 The model name is provided by the MFC.
 Within the scope, the 3D parallelism groups specifically refer to the groups of this MFC.
+Otherwise, the DP/TP/PP parallelism group could not be accessed.

-In summary, there are three levels of process groups in ReaL.
+There are three levels of process groups in ReaL.
 The innermost level is the data/tensor/pipeline parallel group for a specific MFC.
 The intermediate level is each MFC's sub-group.
 The outermost level is the global PyTorch global group created by ``dist.init_process_group``.

 The conversion from the innermost level to the intermediate level is handled by the ``ProcessTopology`` class in `topology.py
 <https://github.com/openpsi-project/ReaLHF/tree/main/realhf/base/topology.py>`_,
 and the conversion from the intermediate level to the outermost level is managed by the ``rank_mapping`` dictionary in `constants.py